MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-how-to.md

     - m365initiative-syntex
 ms.localizationpriority: medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: Learn how to use Microsoft eSignature to send electronic signature requests with Microsoft Syntex to people inside and outside your organization.
+description: Learn how to use Microsoft Syntex eSignature to send electronic signature requests to people inside and outside of your organization.
 ---

-# Send electronic signature requests in Microsoft Syntex (Preview)
+# Send electronic signature requests using Microsoft Syntex eSignature (Preview)

 *This article is currently in development.
 It will include steps for how to use the feature.*